Quick guide to snakeheads

 Dr Heok Hee Ng reminds us that although these are natural predators, a few snakehead species can become acceptable community fish.

-They earn their name because their flattened shape and the scales on their heads are reminiscent of the large epidermal scales on snakes.
+They earn their name because of their flattened shape and the scales on their heads are reminiscent of the large epidermal scales on snakes.

 Oxygen tolerance